mojochao/readthedocs-aws-tf-module/README.md

 This module contains the [Terraform](https://terraform.io) configuration for a [Read the Docs](https://readthedocs.org) service stack cluster running on AWS infrastructure.

-It is composed of `alarm`, `db` and `web` submodules.

-It builds the following AWS resources:
+It is composed of `alarm`, `db` and `web` submodules, and builds the following AWS resources:

 - an SNS alarm topic
 - a DNS CNAME record for the domain
 - an SSL cert for the domain
-- a Debian 9 EC2 instance for readthedocs web service
+- a Debian 9 EC2 instance for web service
-- a PostgreSQL RDS instance for readthedocs database service
+- a PostgreSQL 10 RDS instance for database service
 - security groups for web and database access
 - cloud watch alarms for system health

+## Prerequisites

+This module uses the [aws cli](https://aws.amazon.com/cli/) when provisioning alerts.
+Ensure that it is installed and available in your $PATH.

 ## Usage